US Home Office Staff

 Eva is an accomplished communications professional with over 15 years of experience developing and implementing print, online, and in-person communications strategies and materials for U.S. and international audiences.
 She was responsible for brand management and digital media for multi-million-dollar global development organizations, such as Pathfinder International, Digital Green, Plan International USA, and the Centre for Development and Population Activities (CEDPA).
 As Director of Communications at Making Cents, Eva drives and executes the company’s internal and external communications priorities and strategies.

-Delight is a 2020 graduate from the University of Maryland, College Park, holding a BA in Economics.
+Delight is a 2020 graduate from the University of Maryland, College Park.
 As the Operations Associate, Delight provides administrative support to the Finance and Operations team.
 During her free time, Delight enjoys working on her business, watching anime, and reading manga.

 Senior Specialist, Youth Development